 An effective lean IT solution is integral to capturing, managing, and accessing the comprehensive and highly accurate set of information applicable to lean MRO processes and assets.
 Once this information is collected, it must provide enterprise leadership with the core knowledge needed for effective decision support across the entire product lifecycle.
 This knowledge can then be leveraged in work flow-driven processes which, in turn, can be tightly focused to achieve metrics-driven lean/Six Sigma MRO objectives.

-In closing, lean MRO is a holistic, comprehensive, enterprisewide program designed to be integrated into the MRO’s core strategy as an aid to operational transformation.
-The lean MRO’s IT solution enables MRO/Six Sigma strategies by doing all of the following things well: Ensures repeatable processes and systematically provides micro visibility to movement of assets (including technicians) in a cost-effective manner; guarantees both reliability and readiness; and reduces turnaround time (TAT) and cycle time with accurate forecasting of resources by providing just-in-time knowledge.
+In closing, Lean MRO is a holistic, comprehensive, enterprisewide program designed to be integrated into the MRO’s core strategy as an aid to operational transformation.
+The Lean MRO’s IT solution enables MRO/Six Sigma strategies by doing all of the following things very well: Ensure repeatable processes and systematically provide micro visibility to movement of assets (including technicians) in a cost-effective manner; guarantees both reliability and readiness; and reduce turnaround time (TAT) and cycle time with accurate forecasting of resources by providing just-in-time knowledge.

-Dinakara Nagalla is chief executive officer and president of EmpowerMX.
+Dinakara Nagalla is chief executive officer and president from EmpowerMX.
 EmpowerMX provides aircraft maintenance software and consulting services to the air transport industry.
 For more information visit www.empowermx.com.